ChrisOmics/ukbb/heritability/README.txt

 NOTE:  some of the commented out code is from when the scripts were hard coded, and may or may not be of use.
-If you wish to have a different background set for how we match the SNPs, you can change how the rbin files are made from the make_features script.
+If you wish to have a different background set for how we match the SNPs, you can change how the rbin files are made from the make_features script and in the mafdafld file.
 We used three backgrounds, (1)daf and ld matched, (2) daf only, and (3)randomly matched SNPs